Maddy464/ZSAPFioriApps/Fiori prog.md

 The email should contain the description of changes and necessary info for the reviewer.
 TSD link and GIT link should be placed.
 Then the following form should be filled.
 The sample email body:
 Hi Fiori team.

-U006007 - INC08882318 - INC10827670 - is ready for Build Review.
-Please check and provide your feedback/approval.

-TSD Link: TSD_AppDev_SM30F_Utility_FIORI
-GIT Link: https:// it.visualstudio.com/SAP/_git/ecc4_ui5_ggl_dev_sm30fTool

-General Details: (mandatory to fill)
-RICEF ID	U006007
-Project (PBNA/FLNA/Sustain/ESSAW1)	FLNA
-Development Team	Fiori DSO
 Latest version of TS document uploaded in SOLMAN (Yes/No)	Yes TSD Status	Build Ready For Review
 Provide Transport and Task/s submitted for review.
-G1DK9A0LMH (W)
-Tasks: G1DK9A0SJ9
+Tasks:
 If Task(TR) under review is released, provide reason.
 Released to ensure working fine in A1Q / 500 Was the SDR approved by the Technical Solution Owner Team (Only for CRF change)?
 Yes Comments